 Biosciences: Biomedical and Healthcare Scientists are at the interface of laboratory medicine, clinical science and patient care, and play a central role in the prevention, diagnosis and treatment of disease.
 Our Bioscience education is delivered in a technology-enabled, active learning environment through integration of lecture-based learning with practical experience of discipline specific equipment and state of the art instrumentation, simulation technology and digital learning tools.
 Our range of professionally accredited courses are informed by both research and clinical practice, and have been developed in partnership with NHS Trusts, life sciences industries, Health Education England, and relevant professional bodies.

-Postgraduate Nursing/CPD/CWD/WBL and Apprenticeships: The team support the education of Registered Nurses and Registered Nurse Degree Apprentices to achieve their potential through a range of clinical and non-clinical modules/courses.
-The CPD catalogue offers a variety of modules, short courses, degrees, Master’s and PG Diplomas which are underpinned by both research and clinical practice and been developed in conjunction with Practice Placement Partners to ensure they are contemporary and relevant to practice.
+Professional Healthcare Practice and Midwifery: The Professional Healthcare Practice and Midwifery team delivers a variety of CPD/WBL/CWD, Registered Nurse Degree Apprenticeship courses to support the professional development of the nursing/AHP and midwifery professions.
+The CPD catalogue offers a variety of modules, short courses, degrees, Masters and PG Diplomas which are underpinned by both research and clinical practice and been developed in conjunction with Practice Placement Partners to ensure they are contemporary and relevant to practice.

 Undergraduate Nursing and Paramedic Science: Nurses and Paramedics form the cornerstone of all healthcare ensuring all aspects of health and wellbeing are managed to the highest standards.
-Our range of professionally accredited courses include: Paramedic Science and Out of Hospital Care, Adult Nursing Practice, Mental Health Nursing Practice, and Learning Disability Nursing Practice.
+Our range of professionally accredited courses include: Paramedic Science and Out of Hospital Care, Adult Nursing Practice, Mental Health Nursing Practice, Learning Disability Nursing Practice, and Children’s and Young People’s Nursing Practice.
 All are informed by clinical practice and research to ensure learning is contemporary but also to ensure graduate employability.
 Teaching is delivered in partnership with local NHS Trusts to ensure credibility and outstanding learning opportunities.

 Please contact us for more information about the University of Sunderland: